A person receiving therapy.

 • Purchasing psychotropic medications in special situations

-• Peer and family recovery support groups
+• Identifying support groups, including peer and family recovery support groups

 • Information about advocating for your child’s behavioral health needs

-• Training opportunities
+• Behavioral health training opportunities

-• Housing options including residential rehabilitation programs for individuals with mental illness
+• Housing options, including residential rehabilitation programs for individuals with mental illness

-Behavioral Health Resources for Individuals and Families
+Behavioral Health Resources

 Crisis Resources